The reason for the Crimean War. Crimean War

 The spirit in the troops is beyond description.
-In the days of ancient Greece, there was not so much heroism.
-I have not been able to be in business a single time, but I thank God that I have seen these people and live in this glorious time.
+During the times of ancient Greece there was not so much heroism.
+I was not able to be in action even once, but I thank God that I saw these people and live in this glorious time.

 Lev Tolstoy

-The wars of the Russian and Ottoman empires were a common occurrence in the international politics of the 18th-19th centuries.
-In 1853, the Russian Empire of Nicholas 1 entered another war, which went down in history as the Crimean War of 1853-1856, and ended with the defeat of Russia.
-In addition, this war showed the strong resistance of the leading countries of Western Europe (France and Great Britain) to the strengthening of the role of Russia in Eastern Europe especially in the Balkans.
-The lost war also showed Russia itself the problems in domestic politics which led to many problems.
-Despite victories at the initial stage of 1853-1854, as well as the capture of the key Turkish fortress of Kars in 1855, Russia lost the most important battles on the territory of the Crimean peninsula.
+The wars of the Russian and Ottoman empires were a common phenomenon in international politics in the 18th-19th centuries.
+In 1853, the Russian Empire of Nicholas 1 entered into another war, which went down in history as the Crimean War of 1853-1856, and ended in the defeat of Russia.
+In addition, this war showed the strong resistance of the leading countries of Western Europe (France and Great Britain) to the strengthening of Russia’s role in Eastern Europe, in particular in the Balkans.
+The lost war also showed Russia itself problems in domestic policy, which led to many problems.
+Despite victories in the initial stage of 1853-1854, as well as the capture of the key Turkish fortress of Kars in 1855, Russia lost the most important battles on the territory of the Crimean Peninsula.
 This article describes the causes, course, main results and historical significance in a short story about the Crimean War of 1853-1856.

-Causes of the aggravation of the Eastern question
+Reasons for the aggravation of the Eastern Question

-Under the eastern question, historians understand a number of controversial issues in Russian-Turkish relations, which at any moment could lead to conflict.
-The main problems of the Eastern question, which became the main one for the future war, are as follows:
+By the Eastern Question, historians understand a number of controversial issues in Russian-Turkish relations, which at any moment could lead to conflict.
+The main problems of the Eastern question, which became the basis for the future war, are the following:

-• The loss of the Crimea and the northern Black Sea region by the Ottoman Empire at the end of the 18th century constantly stimulated Turkey to start a war in the hope of regaining the territories.
+• The loss of Crimea and the northern Black Sea region to the Ottoman Empire at the end of the 18th century constantly stimulated Turkey to start a war in the hope of regaining the territories.
 Thus began the wars of 1806-1812 and 1828-1829.
-However, as a result of them, Turkey lost Bessarabia and part of the territory in the Caucasus, which further strengthened the desire for revenge.
+However, as a result, Turkey lost Bessarabia and part of the territory in the Caucasus, which further increased the desire for revenge.

-• Belonging to the Bosphorus and Dardanelles.
-Russia demanded that these straits be opened for the Black Sea Fleet, while the Ottoman Empire (under pressure from the countries of Western Europe) ignored these demands of Russia.
+• Belonging to the Bosporus and Dardanelles straits.
+Russia demanded that these straits be opened for the Black Sea Fleet, while the Ottoman Empire (under pressure from Western European countries) ignored these Russian demands.

-• Presence in the Balkans, consisting of Ottoman Empire, Slavic Christian peoples who fought for their independence.
-Russia supported them, thereby causing a wave of indignation among the Turks about Russia's interference in the internal affairs of another state.
+• Availability in the Balkans, including Ottoman Empire, Slavic Christian peoples who fought for their independence.
+Russia provided them with support, thereby causing a wave of indignation among the Turks about Russian interference in the internal affairs of another state.

-An additional factor that intensified the conflict was the desire of the countries of Western Europe (Britain, France, and Austria) not to let Russia into the Balkans, and also to close its access to the straits.
-For the sake of this, the countries were ready to support Turkey in a potential war with Russia.
+An additional factor that intensified the conflict was the desire of Western European countries (Britain, France, and Austria) not to allow Russia into the Balkans, as well as to block its access to the straits.
+For this reason, countries were ready to provide support to Turkey in a potential war with Russia.

 The reason for the war and its beginning

-These troubled moments brewed throughout the late 1840s and early 1850s.
-In 1853, the Turkish Sultan handed over the Bethlehem Temple of Jerusalem (then the territory of the Ottoman Empire) to the management catholic church.
-This caused a wave of indignation of the highest Orthodox hierarchy.
-Nicholas 1 decided to take advantage of this, using the religious conflict as a pretext for attacking Turkey.
-Russia demanded to transfer the temple Orthodox Church, and at the same time also open the straits for the Black Sea Fleet.
-Turkey refused.
-In June 1853, Russian troops crossed the border of the Ottoman Empire and entered the territory of the Danubian principalities dependent on it.
+These problematic issues were brewing throughout the late 1840s and early 1850s.
+In 1853, the Turkish Sultan handed over the Bethlehem Temple of Jerusalem (then the territory of the Ottoman Empire) to the administration catholic church.
+This caused a wave of indignation among the highest Orthodox hierarchy.
+Nicholas 1 decided to take advantage of this, using the religious conflict as a reason to attack Turkey.
+Russia demanded the transfer of the temple Orthodox Church, and at the same time also open the straits for the Black Sea Fleet.
+Türkiye refused.
+In June 1853, Russian troops crossed the border of the Ottoman Empire and entered the territory of the Danube principalities dependent on it.

-Nicholas 1 hoped that France was too weak after the revolution of 1848, and that Britain could be appeased by transferring Cyprus and Egypt to it in the future.
-However, the plan did not work, European countries called the Ottoman Empire to action, promising her financial and military assistance.
-In October 1853, Turkey declared war on Russia.
-Thus began, to put it briefly, the Crimean War of 1853-1856.
-In the history of Western Europe, this war is called Eastern.
+Nicholas 1 hoped that France was too weak after the revolution of 1848, and Britain could be appeased by transferring Cyprus and Egypt to it in the future.
+However, the plan did not work; European countries called on the Ottoman Empire to act, promising it financial and military assistance.
+In October 1853, Türkiye declared war on Russia.
+This is how, to put it briefly, the Crimean War of 1853-1856 began.
+In the history of Western Europe, this war is called the Eastern War.

 The Crimean War can be divided into 2 stages according to the number of participants in the events of those years.
-Here are the steps:
+These are the stages:

-1. October 1853 - April 1854.
-During these six months the war was between the Ottoman Empire and Russia (without the direct intervention of other states).
+1. October 1853 – April 1854.
+During these six months, the war was between the Ottoman Empire and Russia (without direct intervention from other states).
 There were three fronts: Crimean (Black Sea), Danube and Caucasian.

 2. April 1854 - February 1856.
-British and French troops enter the war, which expands the theater of operations, as well as a turning point in the course of the war.
-Allied troops outnumbered Russian technical side, which was the reason for the changes in the course of the war.
+British and French troops enter the war, which expands the theater of operations and also marks a turning point in the course of the war.
+Allied forces outnumbered Russians technical side, which was the reason for the changes during the war.

-As for specific battles, the following key battles can be distinguished: for Sinop, for Odessa, for the Danube, for the Caucasus, for Sevastopol.
-There were other battles, but those listed above are the main ones.
-Let's consider them in more detail.
+As for specific battles, the following key battles can be identified: for Sinop, for Odessa, for the Danube, for the Caucasus, for Sevastopol.
+There were other battles, but the ones listed above are the most basic.
+Let's look at them in more detail.

 Battle of Sinop (November 1853)